Tutoriels Backend

 }

-It is then sufficient to test all the scripts to verify that the updates have worked.
+Then just test all the scripts to verify that the updates worked.

 Testing and deployment